 As the profession continues to evolve, there are numerous career paths in pharmacy.
-So each day in the program will offer different activities, lab explorations, and discussions about various topics in pharmacy practice.
+So each day in the program will offer different activities and discussions about various topics in pharmacy practice.
 A typical day may be scheduled as follows:

 PEP Talk* (Diabetes/Heart Disease)